-- 1.1 YMCA Humber is committed to ensuring that there are effective means to review, respond and act on complaints in relation to its service delivery. - 1.2 The Policy applies to all legal entities within YMCA Humber and links to the charity's obligations under the Housing Ombudsman's Complaint Handling Code and Tenant Satisfaction Measures, OFSTED registration requirements and complaints from third parties in line with ACAS requirements. - 1.3 For the purpose of this policy the 'complainant' can relate to a resident, service user, youth club member, parent or third-party association or member of the public.
+- 1.1 YMCA Humber is committed to ensuring that there are effective means to review, respond and act on complaints in relation to its service delivery. - 1.2 The Policy applies to all legal entities within YMCA Humber.
+This policy links to the charity's obligations under the Housing Ombudsman's Complaint Handling Code and Tenant Satisfaction Measures, and under OFSTED registration requirements.